rod86/recipes-api/readme.md

 * Install composer dependencies
 * Create .env file from.env.sample
 * Open http://recipes.scotchbox.local/api/v1/recipes in the browser and you should see a json with the recipes list from the csv file.

+## How to use
+Check api.doc for more details about the API.